By: Andrea Dillon

 10. What’s the best homeschooling program?

 There isn’t one!
 That’s right; there isn’t one program that is best for everyone.
 I know that isn’t the answer you were hoping for, but every child and homeschooling family is different.
 What is best for one isn’t best for all.
 However, there are some that work for a multitude of homeschoolers.
 We recommend giving online programs like Time4learning, Calvert Homeschool, and Power Homeschool a try.
-These programs are not best for all but tend to work for most homeschoolers, particularly if you’re just getting started.
+These programs are not best for all but tend to work for most homeschoolers, particularly if you’re just starting.

 Check out our homeschool curriculum reviews too!